Jump to Navigation

 • Comply with the court's order of custody, visitation, or guardianship.
 N.C.G.S. § 50-92.

-How Do I Hire a Parent Coordinator?
+How Do I Hire A Parenting Coordinator?

 When appointed by a judge, the coordinator has the authority to make binding recommendations, if the parents are unable to reach an agreement.
 Parents can challenge the recommendation in court.